OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_components.md

 Components can be visual (e.g. inputs) or functional.
 Users can interact with the visual components directly, while functional components are used to execute multiple processes behind the screen (e.g. fetch data, act as container to render other elements).

-OMNIA Platform contains a small number of base components, and new ones can be added to each model, according to its needs.
+OMNIA Platform contains a small number of internal components, and new ones can be added to each model, according to its needs.
 Multiple packages with different components can be uploaded, and you can develop your own components.
 To start, we suggest using the package made available by the OMNIA Platform, that you can find [here](https://github.com/OMNIALowCode/omnia-base-components).

-## 2. Base Components
+## 2. Internal Components

-OMNIA Platform has four base components:
+OMNIA Platform has four internal components:

 ### forEach